Skip to main content

 Appointments Tab

 Lists all past and upcoming appointments for this patient in a table with columns: Title (service name and provider), Date & Time, Status, Location, and a Details button to expand the full appointment view.
 Click Schedule Appointment to create a new appointment pre-filled with this patient’s information.
-If your organization uses the SpaKinect module, a Good Faith Exams section also appears, showing GFE records with their status (Intake, Processing, Pending Review, Approved, Completed, Rejected, Cancelled).
+If your organization uses the SpaKinect module, a Good Faith Exams section also appears, showing GFE records with their status (Intake, Processing, Pending Review, Approved, Completed, Rejected, Cancelled, Cancelled by Client).
 Click Request GFE to initiate a new exam request.

 Medical Notes & Data Tab